heavyblotto/memorativa/docs/1. introduction/memorativa-1-3-perceptual-encoding.md

   - "Conceptual space mathematics"
 ---

-# 1.3.
-Introduction to Memorativa
+# 1. Introduction

-## The Percept-Triplet Structure
+## 1.3.
+The Percept-Triplet Structure

 High-dimensional AI models struggle with interpretability and dimensional inefficiency.
 As vector spaces increase in dimensionality, they become less semantically meaningful—angles lose significance and distances become less discriminative.
 This "curse of dimensionality" makes it difficult to create AI systems that think in ways humans can understand.

 Memorativa solves this problem by encoding perception into three culturally rich vectors that directly mirror human cognitive structures.
-Our percept-triplet structure maps concepts onto archetypal (WHAT), expression (HOW), and mundane (WHERE) dimensions—creating a framework that is both computationally efficient and intuitively meaningful to humans.
+Building on Rudolf Steiner's epistemology described in Section 1.2, where concepts form through the addition of an ideal element to perceptions, our percept-triplet structure maps concepts onto archetypal (WHAT), expression (HOW), and mundane (WHERE) dimensions—creating a framework that is both computationally efficient and intuitively meaningful to humans.

 By leveraging pre-existing symbolic patterns embedded in cultural knowledge, this approach creates a bridge between human cognition and machine computation.
-Rather than wrestling with thousands of abstract dimensions, both humans and machines can navigate a structured three-dimensional conceptual space with established semantic relationships.
+Rather than wrestling with thousands of abstract dimensions, both humans and machines can navigate a structured three-dimensional conceptual space with established semantic relationships, implementing the "geocentric orientation" model where the perceiver stands at the center of a conceptual cosmos.

-## Terminology and Framework Context
+### 1.3.1.
+Terminology and Framework Context

 Before proceeding, it's important to clarify that while Memorativa uses astrological structures as a conceptual framework, this represents a computational approach rather than a metaphysical claim.
 The horoscope structure provides a pre-existing organizational system that embeds rich semantic relationships within a limited dimensional space—making it valuable as a vector encoding mechanism regardless of one's views on astrology itself.

-### Key Terms
+### 1.3.2.
+Key Terms

 - **Percept**: The basic unit of perception in the Memorativa system; formed through the union of input with concept.
 - **Archetypal Vector (WHAT)**: The first dimension representing fundamental qualities and core energies of a concept (mapped to planets in horoscopes).